 Step back in time and enjoy a show at one of Oklahoma’s many historic theaters.
-Go see a film, concert or performing arts event, or simply take in the stunning architecture that makes these time-honored movie houses true Oklahoma landmarks.
+See a film, concert or performing arts event, and take in the stunning architecture that makes these time-honored movie houses true Oklahoma landmarks.

 There are plenty of ways to catch a flick, but Oklahoma’s historic theaters offer a lot more than a good movie.
 These grand cinema houses transport moviegoers back to a time when theaters were the beating heart of cultural life in towns big and small.
-Grab a bag of popcorn and explore some of the historic theaters peppered throughout the state, offering locals and road-trippers alike plenty of opportunities to enjoy a show in a setting that’s rich with history and distinctly Oklahoman.
-From gorgeous art deco facades to one-of-a-kind lobbies and screening rooms, these historic gems can be found in every corner of Oklahoma—and each one has a unique story to tell.
+Grab a bag of popcorn and explore some of the historic theaters peppered throughout the state, offering locals and road-trippers alike entertainment settings rich with Oklahoma history.
+From gorgeous art deco facades to one-of-a-kind lobbies and screening rooms, these historic gems can be found in every corner of the state—and each one has a unique story to tell.

 Stop at the Liberty Theatre in Carnegie and see a movie at Oklahoma’s oldest, continually-operating theater.
 Opened in 1915, this southwestern gem has been entertaining patrons for more than 100 years.
 What began as a live performance hall soon brought the first silent films and “talkies” to Carnegie before becoming the first-run, 35mm theater it is today.
 Bring the family to catch the latest summer blockbuster and dig into a round of the Liberty’s famous chili cheese “Show Dog” coneys at a price that won’t break the bank.
 From there you can head south to idyllic Medicine Park, a cobblestone resort town nestled in the foothills of the Wichita Mountains that has all the magic of a movie set.